Ice Fishing Near Osceola: Safe Spots and Cozy Tips

 • Watch the forecast for a calm, cold morning.

-• Check the Iowa DNR weekly report for recent conditions.
+• Check the Iowa DNR ice fishing page and explore their site for recent conditions.

 • Choose East Lake or Grade Lake for short walk-outs.